sherrymax/aps-examples/aps-stencils/aps-form-stencils/multi-user-select/readme.md

 # Custom Component Controller

->The EC2 instance URL is hardcoded in the angular module controller.
+>The hostname is an input parameter of the stencil.
 Please update it as per your need.
 <details>

   <summary>Click to expand!</summary>